 - The physical link-layer protocol for InfiniBand networks

-- The InfiniBand Verbs API, which is an implementation of the remote direct memory access (RDMA) technology
+- The InfiniBand Verbs API, an implementation of the remote direct memory access (RDMA) technology

-In a typical IP data transfer, when an application on one machine sends data to an application on another machine, the following happens on the receiving side:
+In a typical IP data transfer, when an application on one machine sends data to an application on another machine, the following actions happen on the receiving end:

 - The kernel must receive the data.